adrienhongcs/expression_detection/README.md

 (learn more about face-api.js [here](https://github.com/justadudewhohacks/face-api.js/))

 (using React hooks)
+**TODO: There's a current issue with Heroku during deployment where a user will face logging errors when accessing the website for the first time.
+The website loads up normally on the next tries.**

 ## Overview
 <p>This web application uses your webcam (if given permission!) and can detect your face, draw landmarks on your facial features, and recognize your expressions based on those features.</p>